ltang500/ltang500.github.io/_pages/about.md

 I am a third year PhD candidate in Electrical and Computer Engineering at Carnegie Mellon University, co-advised by Prof. Ken Mai and [Prof. Franz Franchetti](https://users.ece.cmu.edu/~franzf/).
 My research interests are broadly in VLSI design and algorithms for applications in digital signal processing and machine learning.

+My work currently focuses on design and implementation of accelerators for FFT-based workloads.

 Prior to CMU, I graduated from Cornell University with my BS in Electrical and Computer Engineering.
 During my undergrad I worked with Prof. Christoph Studer on novel methods for wireless localization.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.